 They want to translate God’s Word for their own people—their family, their friends, their brothers and sisters.
 Pastors are actually pleading for us to train them, so they can lead Bible translation workshops themselves.

 This, in fact, is the only safe, sustainable way forward—because this region is so dangerous and unpredictable for outsiders.

 God has given Wycliffe Associates the strategy.
 God has set the stage.
 Workers are available, right now.
 National Bible translators are ready and waiting to begin!
 The work can go forward faster than it ever could have before . . .
 IF we can provide the training and technology.

 All it takes is $19,500 to launch a Bible translation—and once the translators begin, the MAST* strategy will enable Bible translators to accelerate their work.

-*Mobilized Assistance Supporting Translation (MAST) is a translation strategy where multiple teams of national translators work side by side to quickly and accurately translate books of the Bible simultaneously.
+*Mobilized Assistance Supporting Translation (MAST) is a translation strategy where multiple teams of national translators work side by side to accurately translate books of the Bible simultaneously.